D3SXX/kaios-backup/convert/README.md

 - The converter currently supports only JSON files.

-- The Android application mentioned and its author are not affiliated with me or with KaiOS Backup.
+- The Android application mentioned (SMS Backup & Restore) and its author (SyncTech Pty Ltd) are not affiliated with me or with KaiOS Backup.